markevans/dragonfly/extra_docs/Index.md

 Dragonfly Documentation
 =======================

-Welcome to the documentation for Dragonfly!

-Dragonfly is a {http://rack.rubyforge.org Rack} framework for on-the-fly processing and encoding.
+Dragonfly is a {http://rack.rubyforge.org Rack} framework for on-the-fly processing and encoding in Ruby.

-It includes an extension for Ruby on Rails to enable easy image handling.
+It includes an extension for ActiveModel-compatible models to enable easy image handling in web applications.
-It is intended to be highly customizable, and is not limited to images, but any data type that could suit on-the-fly processing/encoding.
+It is customizable, and is not limited to images, but any data type that could suit on-the-fly processing/encoding.

-Use the dropdowns at the top-right to navigate around the code, or jump straight to one of the guides on the right.

 Installation
 ------------

-    gem install dragonfly --source=http://gemcutter.org
+    gem install dragonfly

 Issues
 ------